 Primary school teacher admits manslaughter of partner found buried in garden

-Fiona Beal, 50, admits that she killed her 42-year-old boyfriend Nicholas Billingham.
+Fiona Beal, 50, admits she killed 42-year-old Nicholas Billingham but denies murder.

 A primary school teacher accused of stabbing her partner to death “in cold blood” before burying his body in their garden has pleaded guilty to manslaughter.

-The Recorder of London, judge Mark Lucraft KC, told a jury at the Old Bailey on Friday that Beal pleaded guilty to the lesser offence of manslaughter – but she denies that she murdered Mr Billingham between October 30 and November 10 2021.
+A jury at the Old Bailey heard on Friday that Beal pleaded guilty to the lesser offence of manslaughter by reason of a loss of control – but she denies she murdered Mr Billingham between October 30 and November 10, 2021.

+Opening her trial, prosecutor Hugh Davies KC said: “There is no dispute that she killed Nick Billingham, concealed his body where it was found and acted alone throughout.
+There is no dispute that she intended to kill him.

+“She has accepted that she is guilty of the lesser offence of manslaughter.
+She has pleaded guilty to that offence.
+She does not accept she is guilty of murder.
+Her defence is based on a so-called partial defence to murder.”

 The teacher, of Moore Street, Northampton, was arrested in March 2022 after police discovered the body.